 Tip #2: Routine Testing of Systems and Processes

-Regular assessments are essential to identify vulnerabilities, weaknesses, and potential points of exploitation within your infrastructure.
+Regular assessments are crucial for identifying vulnerabilities, weaknesses, and potential points of exploitation within your infrastructure.
 By conducting routine testing, businesses can proactively address any security gaps before it's too late.
 This process not only ensures ongoing compliance with PCI but also helps ensure the resiliency of your security posture.

 Tip #3: Comprehensive Reporting